 Changing or Declaring Majors

-A student declaring or changing major or concentration must make the request through Owl Express, Student Records, which will be routed to the academic department applicable to the new major.
+A student declaring or changing a major or concentration must make the request through Owl Express, Student Records, which will be routed to the academic department applicable to the new major.
 The updated major will appear on the Academic Transcript in Owl Express after the academic department has approved the change.
-Changing major may require courses beyond those required for the completion of the original program.
+Changing a major may require courses beyond those required for the completion of the original program.
 Each student should declare a major, as soon as possible, so that an academic advisor can be assigned to help the student expedite progress toward a degree and prepare for a career.